etro-js/etro-js.github.io/content/docs/tutorial/effects.md

 +++
-title = "Custom Effects"
+title = "Effects"
 template = "page.html"
 +++

-<div class="heading-text">Custom Effects</div>
+<div class="heading-text">Effects</div>

+Effects (or filters) can be used to modify a layer or a movie.
+Right now, only visual effects are supported.

+# Built-in Visual Effects

+GLSL effects (`vd.effect.Shader`):
+- `vd.effect.Brightness`
+- `vd.effect.Channels`
+- `vd.effect.ChromaKey`
+- `vd.effect.Contrast`
+- `vd.effect.GaussianBlur`
+- `vd.effect.Grayscale`
+- `vd.effect.Pixelate`

+Other visual effects:
+- `vd.effect.EllipticalMask`
+- `vd.effect.Stack`
+- `vd.effect.Transform` - 2D transformations

+# Custom Visual Effects

 Vidar provides many built-in effects, but you can subclass any of them to create your own.
-Note that the term 'effects' refers to 'visual effects' only.
+Note that, for now, Vidar only supports visual effects.
 Audio can be manipulated with the [web audio API] and the `audioNode` property of an [`Audio`] layer, as shown below.

-# Simple Visual Effect
+## Simple Visual Effect

 ```js
 class Effect extends vd.effect.Base {